NoozAbooz/Duinotize/README.md

 # Duinotize
 _Duino-coin webminer/website monetizer_

 Tired of showing users ads?
 Don't want to leak personal info to use Adsense?
 Use **Duinotize**!
 It's a heavily-modified and user-friendly fork of the official Duino-coin web miner designed to be easily integrated into any website, to generate passive income using web workers just from people visiting your website.
-It's also the only web miner that

 ## Installation
 Include the main script in your header element: